How does Social Security Make its decision?

 Vocational Rehabilitation is a state program whose purpose is to help unemployed and/or disabled persons find jobs.
 Typically, an unemployed or disabled person meets with a Vocational Rehabilitation Counselor.
 This Counselor looks at a person’s education, skills, and job history and then comes up with a plan that will help that person get back into the work force.
 Sometimes, in order to put together a plan, the Counselor will have the person take some tests, such as job interest tests, aptitude tests, IQ tests, and/or psychological tests.

-If you go through Vocational Rehabilitation and they find you a job you like the job, you may not need Social Security Disability benefits.
-If they cannot find you a job, then that is more proof that you need Social Security Disability benefits.
+If you go through Vocational Rehabilitation, and they find you a job you enjoy, you may not need Social Security Disability Benefits.
+If they cannot find you a job, then that is more proof that you need Social Security Disability Benefits.

 How can I survive the wait if I do not have any income?

-Forbes Disability Group does not have an easy answer to this question.
-We believe it is a tragedy that disabled people are treated so badly in this country.
-The Congress of the United States is mostly responsible for this problem because it has not provided enough funding to the Social Security Administration so that it can do its job properly.
+Forbes Disability Group, LLC does not have an easy answer to this question.
+We believe it is a tragedy that disabled people are treated so poorly in this country.
+The Congress of the United States is mostly responsible for this problem, because it has not provided enough funding to the Social Security Administration so that it may function properly.

 Call 211.
 It is a toll-free system that will help you locate agencies that can help you with housing, food, utilities, and medical care.

-Apply at the local housing authority for low income housing.
+Apply at your local housing authority for low-income housing.